AAFC-Bioinfo-AAC/snra-metagenomic-statistics-amrvf-ordc/docs/user-guide.md

 Ensure Atria and Cutadapt are installed and available in your PATH.

 ### Parameters

-> 👉 *List all configuration options in a clear and consistent format.
-Include descriptions, expected values, and defaults if applicable.*

 | Parameter          | Description                                         | Type    | Default    | Example                 |
 |--------------------|-----------------------------------------------------|---------|------------|-------------------------|